jhnwu3/ABMNet/README.md

 ![L3P](figs/lin3ExpModel.png)

 In this case, the reaction network contained 5 sets of reactions (each with their own reaction rates, the thetas) and 3 abundances values (P1, P2, and P3).
 Given some set of 5,000 initial conditions of 3 proteins, a new set of 5,000 final conditions of 3 proteins are simulated.
-Taking these final conditions, we can derive some vector of 9 moments (means, variances, and covariances) of the final conditions.
+Taking these final conditions, we can derive some vector of 9 moments (means, variances, and covariances) of the final conditions at some time t.
 We do these moment computations, because there exists intrinsic noise from the reaction network simulation (i.e Gillespie) and the extrinsic noise resulting from the set of initial conditions.
 While this toy problem, once examined, is quite simple (as it can be approximated by a system of linear ODEs), it provided a useful frame of reference for this surrogate modeling project, because it incorporates some of the aspects that one might encounter when performing biological simulations (namely noise).

 And, so, when training the surrogate model on some 8,500 sets of parameter sets to moment pairs, and then evaluating on 1,500 parameter sets in the test set, we get something that looks like this with a relatively low test average MSE of 0.0301 (please note that the abundance values range on the order of magnitude of 10^2) and an r^2 plot as well as histogram that looks like the figures below.
 Note that each histogram plot corresponds to some type of moment (E(X), E(X^2) E(XY), etc.).